S81D/BNB_bunches/README.md

 # BNB_bunches
-Script to extract BNB bunch resolutions as seen in the ANNIE data
+Script to extract BNB bunch resolutions as seen in the ANNIE data.

+### Thanks Yue :)